FredericGariepy/LighthouseLabs/PKM/W2/D2/Security Categorization Case Study.md

 ___
 # > Share with Discord!
 ## response
+-> Please check the note bellow before proceeding 😸
 ### Note:
 > This text covers tasks 1 - 5
 >
 > Given the information in the storyline, it is known that the high value asset (HVA) is high value programs.
+>
 > However, the type of data and its relative value contained in the SQL Database is *unknown**.
+>
 > The company *may* be developing its HVA in relation to medical, financial or personal data.
+>
+> In other words, data type contained in the SQL databse can be assumed to be personal and financial.
+> However, it is possible that client information is medical, if the company's HVA is related to medical programs.
+>
+> The organization mission and goals are not revealed and the nature of the data type stored is unknown.
+> The following tasks were performed with this lack of information in mind.

 ### Task 1:
-Classify CyberOpps’ each **information asset** as one of the following:
+-> Classify CyberOpps’ each **information asset** as one of the following:

 (P) privacy - (M) medical - (IP) proprietary - (F) financial - (SM) security management - (S) systems